rjodriscoll/mpgpt/README.md

 Youtube Summarizer

 A Python project that uses OpenAI's GPT-3.5 and whisper models to summarise the content of a YouTube video as you request.
+The project has been updated to allow very long videos, and at present this is not threaded, so it's pretty slow.
+See to dos below

 To interact with the summariser notebook you will need to add your openai API key to a `src/config.py` file: